confluentinc/confluent-azure-examples/workshops/l100/confluent_on_azure_basics/README.md

 ### Variables

-The `vars.tf` file is used to declare variables to be passed as parameters into the main configuration of your module.
-Update the values in the `vars.tf` file.
+The `variables.tf` file is used to declare variables to be passed as parameters into the main configuration of your module.
+Update the values in the `variables.tf` file.
 You can search for the string `xx-replace-xx` to locate all instances of a variable that need your input.

 `variable "confluent_cloud_api_key" {
   default = `"xx-replace-xx"`